grokify/go-nist-sp-800-53/docsrc/rev5/high_baseline/ra.md

 vulnerability scan reports and results from vulnerability monitoring are analyzed;

-legitimate vulnerabilities are remediated {{ insert: param, ra-05_odp.03 }} in accordance with an organizational assessment of risk;
+legitimate vulnerabilities are remediated response times to remediate legitimate vulnerabilities in accordance with an organizational assessment of risk are defined; in accordance with an organizational assessment of risk;

-information obtained from the vulnerability monitoring process and control assessments is shared with {{ insert: param, ra-05_odp.04 }} to help eliminate similar vulnerabilities in other systems;
+information obtained from the vulnerability monitoring process and control assessments is shared with personnel or roles with whom information obtained from the vulnerability scanning process and control assessments is to be shared; to help eliminate similar vulnerabilities in other systems;

 vulnerability monitoring tools that include the capability to readily update the vulnerabilities to be scanned are employed.